THE BEST SLOTS OF ALL TIME ARE

 The attraction is a progressive jackpot that starts at $1,000 on a $1 machine, a level that won’t change your life but certainly can make your day, week or month a lot brighter.

 Blazing 7s was designed as the first of the quick-hit progressives, where you always felt like you have a chance to win.
 When you see games with modest, frequent jackpots today, think Blazing 7s.
 That was the inspiration.

-Another IGT favorite that has spanned the decades, Double Diamond has persevered on three-reel mechanical, five-reel video and online formats.
+Another IGT favorite that has spanned the decades, Double Diamond slot machine has persevered on three-reel mechanical, five-reel video and online formats.